-- Giving written notice to neighbours, individual landowners or occupiers; - Advertising in a local newspaper notice; and - Making documents publicly available online.
+- Giving written notice to neighbours, individual landowners or occupiers; - Advertising on Councils website; and - Making documents publicly available online.

 Other methods may be used for notification and exhibition on a case by case basis and depending on statutory requirements.

 If the exhibition period is due to close on a weekend or public holiday we may extend the exhibition to finish on the first available work day.
 In accordance with the planning legislation, the period between 20 December and 10 January (inclusive) is excluded from the calculation of a period of public exhibition.